 Photography Tips

-- Use a mirrorless or DSLR camera and lens with focal length anywhere between 16-55mm depending on the type of frames you want to create.
+- Use a lens with focal length anywhere between 16-55mm depending on the type of frame you want to create.
 We use our 16-35mm lens and 24-105mm lens.

 - You absolutely must use a tripod for stability if you want to capture the silky waterfall effect.
 There are one or two spots you can place your camera on the wall but you won’t have any flexibility over camera angle.

-- Shoot 0.3 second to 3 second exposures using at different apertures to get a nice mix of focus depth and silky waterfall effects.
+- Shoot 0.3 second-3 second exposures using different apertures to get a nice mix of focal depth and silky waterfall effects.

 - Visit early in the morning before the sky is blown out by daylight.
 Use a ND filter to stop down to the light or a CPL filter to dim the glare in pools below.